wp-plugins/pricing-table/readme.txt

 Donate link: http://wpeden.com
 Tags: pricing table, price table, special offer, discount offer, offer, page, posts, post, widget, plugins, plugin Requires at least: 3.4
-Tested up to: 4.2.2
+Tested up to: 4.2.4
 License: GPL

-WordPress Pricing Table plugin will help you to generate pricing table in the easiest and dynamic way
+WordPress Pricing Table plugin will help you to create pricing table in the easiest and dynamic way

 == Description ==

-WordPress Pricing Table plugin will help the admin to publish pricing table on WordPress page or post content.
+WordPress Pricing Table plugin will help you to publish pricing table on WordPress page or post content.
-WordPress Pricing Table plugin packed with all features you will ever need to build a pricing or features table for your products or services in the easiest way.
+WordPress Pricing Table packed with all features you will ever need to build a pricing or features table for your products or services in the easiest way.

-Use simple short-code `[ahm-pricing-table id=999 template=template_name]` (999=use any table id here and replace template with valid template names "rock" or "gray" ) inside page or post content to embed pricing table.
+* Use short-code `[ahm-pricing-table id=table_id template=template_name]` (table_id = use any table id here and replace template with valid template names "rock" or "smooth" ) inside page or post content to embed pricing table.
 Anyhow there are also a tinymce toolbar button with post editor, you can use it to generate short-code easily.

 = Features =